-Move quickly and test often with lightweight prototypes which highlights key interactions.
+Move quickly and test often with lightweight prototypes that highlight key interactions.
 This is an iterative process based on feedback, testing, and edits, typically with bi-weekly reviews of deliverables with the stakeholder and development teams.

 Outside of the core stakeholders and product team, the best way to get valuable feedback is to put the product in the hands of real users as features are completed.

 Perfect the layouts created in wireframes and create a flexible and unique design system that works across multiple devices.
 Add moments of delight to expected behaviors with animations, transitions and fun interactions.

-Ensure that all Epics and user stories are documented with acceptance criteria outlining all expected behaviors to ensure that everything is built to proper specs as intended by the product team.
+Ensure that all epics and user stories are documented with acceptance criteria outlining all expected behaviors.
+This ensures that everything is built to proper specs as intended by the product team.

 Our agile-hybrid development begins as soon as we have enough of a backlog of user stories and approved designs.
 We find it works best to have design completed ahead of front-end development.
 Part waterfall, part agile = agile-hybrid.

 Each sprint iteration begins with a grooming session, where stories are analyzed, improved if necessary, and divided up into tasks.

-As tasks are completed pull requests are issued and reviewed by other members of the team and merged with the build as they are approved.
+As tasks are completed, pull requests are issued and reviewed by other members of the team.
+Pull requests are merged with the build as they are approved.